Rinash-Ahamed/deendirection/README.md

 ---

-*Hidaya is built with respect for Islamic values and the communities it serves.*
+*Hidaya is built with respect for Islamic values and the communities it serves.
+Developed by Rinash.*

 **Bismillah ir-Rahman ir-Rahim**